geocom-gis/AV-Check-Visualisierung/README.md

 Restrictions of the available configuration and documentation
 *	The delivered detailed manual is German only.
 But with more advanced GEONIS configuration knowledge there is no need for it.
 *	The visualization is configured for the topics based on the data model DM.01-AV-CH_LV95.
 The queries within the table of content configuration (legend.xsd) can be easily changed with the other languages or the topics from the cantons extensions.

+# Restrictions of the available configuration and documentation

+* The delivered detailed manual is German only.
+But with more advanced GEONIS configuration knowledge there is no need for it.
+* The visualization is configured for the topics based on the data model DM.01-AV-CH_LV95.
+The queries within the table of content configuration (legend.xsd) can be easily changed with the other languages or the topics from the cantons extensions.